 In search of a bigger world, Pella resident Carol Van Klompenburg headed to Nicaragua in 2008 for a ten-day service trip.
 She found that bigger world.
 And, as she explored it, she discovered a people and a country that beckoned her to return again and again as she heard, amazed, their stories of transformation.

 Those stories—and Van Klompenburg’s personal story—are included in her new book, On Mended Wings: Transforming Lives and Communities in Nicaragua, to be released November 1 by The Write Place.
-Her book will be the 25th The Write Place has published.
+Her book will be the twenty-fifth the Write Place has published.

 The book invites its readers to step into a larger world to meet people whose lives have been transformed by God and through the work of the Nehemiah Center, an interdenominational collaboration of agencies and churches.